JetBrains/teamcity-documentation/topics/installation-quick-start.md

 ### on Linux and OS X

-1. Make sure you have Java 8 installed (for example, use OpenJDK 8 by [AdoptOpenJDK](https://adoptopenjdk.net/)).
+1. Make sure you have Java 8 installed (for example, use bundled [Amazon Corretto](https://aws.amazon.com/corretto/)).
     Open a command-line terminal and run the following command:
     ```Shell
     java -version